Oil rises on economic optimism, Iran concerns

 China's exports and imports grew at their slowest pace in more than two years in December, though crude imports were up 5 percent in December year-on-year.
 But some analysts pegged the robust crude imports to stockpiling ahead of the lunar new year and for strategic inventories.

-A slowdown in China's trade growth raised some concern about the economy of the world's second-largest oil consumer.
+A slowdown in China's trade growth raised some concern about the economy of the world's 2nd-largest oil consumer.

 Crude stocks were expected to have risen slightly last week in the United States, with refined products stockpiles also rising, a Reuters survey of analysts on Monday showed.